Tables by Michael Childs

 Running Table (SOLD)

 "Running Table" 2017 30"H x43"W x 11"D, lightly figured spalted maple live edge top with Sapele legs.
 Hand rubbed oil finish.
-3rd prize winner in Studio (art) furniture at the 2019 Orange County Fair. $2200 plus $250 for crating and shipping in the 48 contiguous states, plus sales tax for California residents.
+3rd prize winner in Studio (art) furniture at the 2019 Orange County Fair. $2200 plus $250 for crating.
+Shipping will vary with distance.
+California residents will be charged sales tax., plus sales tax for California residents.

 "Running Table" 2017 30"H x43"W x 11"D, lightly figured spalted maple live edge top